People and programs

 What does it take to create a truly inclusive community space?
 For starters, when someone walks in the door, they need to see a part of themselves and their values reflected back to them.
 How does that happen?
 Community members need to be at the table, co-creating spaces and programs, ensuring they resonate with the people they aim to serve.

-In honour of National Indigenous History Month, we’re taking a closer look at how communities are strengthening food programs through the incorporation of local Indigenous cultures and traditions.
+Let's take a closer look at how communities are strengthening food programs through the incorporation of local Indigenous cultures and traditions.

 Forest Lawn is a multicultural Calgary neighbourhood with a high percentage of people living on low incomes, as well as a high population of people who identify as First Nations or Métis.
 Community members wanted a place where everyone was welcome and respected, a place that reflected and celebrated the community’s diversity.